LeoVerto/language-cclua/README.md

 Add syntax highlighting and snippets to Lua files in Atom.

-To install, clone somewhere and run `atom link` in the cloned directory.
+To install, clone somewhere and run `apm link` in the cloned directory.

 Common snippets
 ---